 That is perfectly okay because the return cannot always be measured in dollars, but it can still be measured in good sense.
 Here are a few examples:

 Some things are just complicated enough to be a toss-up with regard to bringing in a professional or doing it yourself.

 Are you certain you understand the difference between a trust and a will?
 Are you clear on the assignment of a beneficiary vs. a contingent beneficiary?

-Bringing in a professional can not only clear these matters up, but it can also help you find savings of which you were not aware.
-Making the wrong decisions can be quite costly in the long term.
-We personally used YourEstateMatters.
+Bringing in a professional can not only clear these matters up, but it can also help you find savings of which you were unaware.

 Working With A Professional: Tax Preparation

 Tax preparation also comes to mind.
 Why should you pay someone a commission when you can do it yourself and keep the entire return?
-For the answer, just check in with all those people who found themselves on the wrong end of an audit.
+For the answer, just check in with those who found themselves on the wrong end of an audit.

 Indeed, you might not make a mistake and everything will be just fine.
 But the little extra you pay will pay off in peace of mind if not in cold, hard currency.

 Buy now, pay later is all the rage.
 Unfortunately, that is not a very good thing for many people.
 Retailers would not offer it if they didn’t see an opportunity to make a lot of money.

 With those deals, you have a set amount of time to pay back the full amount.
 If you fail to do so in that period, it quickly gets expensive.